 Milkweed Editions anticipates opening for several submissions periods in 2017.
 Dates can be found below and are subject to change; please check the website as your intended submission period approaches.
-Descriptions of each submissions period and what we are looking for in nonfiction, fiction, and poetry can also be found below.
+Descriptions of each genre-specific submissions period and what we are looking for in nonfiction, fiction, and poetry can also be found below.
 Reviewing previous titles published by Milkweed Editions is another excellent resource.

 We do our best to respond to submissions in a timely manner.
 Due to our staff size, however, our review time may take longer.
 Please be patient while we give your manuscript our full consideration.

 - LITERARY NONFICTION: Milkweed Editions will be open to manuscripts of literary nonfiction from January 15–February 15, 2017.
 We publish primarily works of literary nonfiction that focus on nature and the environment, a deeply felt sense of place, and/or the relationships between human and natural communities.
 We publish few works of memoir that do not bear a direct connection to these themes, and we are not interested in literary biographies or in manuscripts written for an academic, business, or scientific audience.
 Please submit a query letter with three opening chapters (of a full-length book) or three representative essays (of a collection).